Chapter 2: Getting Faster

 Research shows that chronically strength-trained individuals have a superior “neural drive,” enabling recruitment and coordination of more Type II fiber, leading to increased force production [27-29].

-Research suggests that acute muscle damage during exercise might be a driver of muscle cramps.
+Research suggests that acute muscle damage during exercise might drive muscle cramps.
 In short, incorporating strength work in your training may reduce muscle damage during exercise, making you less likely to cramp during an event .

-We’ve already stated that improved health is the most compelling reason to start strength training, but what if all you care about is getting faster?
+We’ve already stated that improved health is the most compelling reason to start strength training, but what if you only care about getting faster?
 Should you sacrifice precious ride time for work in the gym?

-How to best divide training time between the bike and gym is where cycling coaching opinions often diverge.
-Since everyone has an opinion, I’ll share mine.
+How to best divide training time between the bike and gym is where cycling coaching opinions diverge; here’s my take.

 To illustrate this point, I’ll evaluate four hypothetical cyclists and offer a snap judgment on whether adding strength training to their cycling will make them faster.
 We’ll assume each cyclist has access to equipment for heavy strength training and that total time commitment, stretched across two strength workouts a week, will be about two hours.

 Again, my judgment only considers whether strength training is likely to improve their cycling performance in the short term, without concern for overall health.
 Here we go.

 22-year-old male with a history of various team sports throughout high school, 10 hours a week to train.

 Snap Judgement: Skip the strength work and pour all your time into the saddle, but know your bones and long-term durability might pay the price.

 48-year-old male, busy professional, 15 hours a week to train.